 The unique "lockbox" technology allows borrowers to access and return the owner's car without having to exchange keys or meet up with the owner.

-The cost of the rental covers the borrower under Car Next Door’s comprehensive insurance policy, covers the borrower's fuel consumption and wear on the car; and gives them access to a 24-hour member support hotline and roadside assistance.
-Borrowers get the car’s keys from an electronic lockbox on the side of the car, which is opened with a one-time PIN that is sent by SMS just before your booking starts.
+The cost of the rental covers the borrower under Car Next Door’s comprehensive insurance policy, the borrower's fuel consumption and wear on the car; and gives them access to a 24-hour member support hotline and roadside assistance.
+Borrowers get the car’s keys from an electronic lockbox on the side of the car, which is opened with a one-time PIN generated through the app.

 Earnings guarantee for car owners